The 6 trends driving eSignature adoption in Insurance

 The insurance customers of today, like customers in all other fields of business, have higher expectations than any previous generation.
 They want to interact with brands on their own time, in their own way, and on their own terms.
 A lot of these customer expectations revolve around two basic desires: the elimination of friction (“make this interaction easier”) and the presentation of multiple options (“give me choices”).

-An eSignature platform can prove very useful in meeting, and even exceeding customer expectations.
-The truth is, the concept of signing important documents electronically is no longer a new and scary idea for customers – in fact, many prefer eSignatures to physical ones.
+An eSignature platform can prove very useful in meeting and even exceeding customer expectations.
+The truth is, the concept of signing essential documents electronically is no longer a new and scary idea for customers – in fact, many prefer eSignatures to physical ones.

 Customer experience (CX) has become the key differentiating factor between competitors in several industries, including the financial sector.
 Studies have found that CX leaders may outperform their dilatory competitors by as much as 80%.
 It only makes sense for insurers to investigate the benefits of adopting an eSignature solution in relation to brand positioning and increased customer satisfaction.